adelsz/inquirer-fuzzy-path/README.md

       name: 'path',
       pathFilter: (isDirectory, nodePath) => isDirectory,
         // pathFilter :: (Bool, String) -> Bool
-        // pathFilter allows to filter FS nodes by type and path
+        // pathFilter allows you to filter the fs entries     returned to the user
+      scanFilter: (isDirectory, nodePath) => isDirectory,
+        // scanFilter :: (Bool, String) -> Bool
+        // scanFilter allows you to control where this plugin searches for files, and is applied only when reading the directory.
+As an example, for better performance, you might want to filter out `node-modules` using this function.
       rootPath: 'app',
         // rootPath :: String
         // Root search directory